Moejadkatebarry

-MoeJadKateBarry is a 1987 EP by Moe Tucker.
+MoeJadKateBarry is an extended play (EP) by American musician Moe Tucker, released in June 1987 by 50 Skidillion Watts.
 The title refers to Tucker and the members of her backing band.
-It's composed of a mixture of re-recordings of recently released outtakes from The Velvet Underground's mid years (1967-1968), covers of songs from the 1950s-1960s, (notably a 1967 song featuring writing from Velvet Underground members John Cale and Lou Reed), and a singular new composition.
+It's composed of a mixture of re-recordings of recently released outtakes from the Velvet Underground's mid years (1967–1968), cover versions of songs from the 1950s–1960s, (notably a 1967 song featuring writing from Velvet Underground members John Cale and Lou Reed), and a singular new composition.

 Tucker is credited as a co-writer on 3 of the EPs 5 tracks, and the featured players are all members of Half Japanese.